Abdul-fattah-Tayih/elearning-django/readme.md

 And follow the instructions

-After creation, navigate to http://127.0.0.1:8000/admin to create the data
+After creation, navigate to http://127.0.0.1:8000/admin to create teachers and students

+Then you can login using http://127.0.0.1/dashboard and create courses and assign students and teachers to them